EricMFink/ProfessionalResponsibility/_drafts/Cases/Page.md

 I am not here to litigate if Mr. Wood was ultimately the source of the incitement.
 I make no finding with regard to this conduct, and it does not form any part of the basis for my ruling.
 I reaffirm my limited role.

 I am revoking my order granting Lin Wood, Esquire the privilege of representing the Plaintiff in this case.
-Given my ruling, here the hearing scheduled for January 13, 2021 is cancelled.[[2]](https://scholar.google.com/scholar_case?case=5361035678534267598#[2]) My staff will contact the parties to schedule as soon as possible a date for argument on the Defendant's Motion to Dismiss.

 IT IS SO ORDERED.

-[[1]](https://scholar.google.com/scholar_case?case=5361035678534267598#r[1]) Mr. Wood in his response tells me he is not responsible, as he is listed as "Counsel for Notice".
-My reading of the docket is he was one of the counsel of record for the Plaintiffs, and thus fully responsible for the filing.
-Moreover, since I am not addressing choice of law issues with respect to professional misconduct, Delaware Rule of Professional Conduct 8.5 need not be discussed.
-Nor am I imposing any sanctions under Delaware Superior Court Civil Rule 11.

-[[2]](https://scholar.google.com/scholar_case?case=5361035678534267598#r[2]) Rule 90.
-I requires either a hearing on the issue or other meaningful opportunity to respond Mr. Wood was afforded the latter.

-Save trees - read court opinions online on Google Scholar.